bahmoudd/arch-install-guide/README.md

 z
 ```
 To "zap" the disk (basically, to initialise the disk).\
 It will ask you if you want to confirm, enter ```y``` and it will then if ask you want to "blank out MBR?", which means it will wipe all of the boot code and other critical data necessary for an OS to boot.
-Since you're no longer booting from your old OS, go ahead and hit ```y```.\
+Since you're no longer booting from your old OS, go ahead and hit ```y```.

-Run gdisk again and follow the below instructions (do not type anything where ```=``` precedes it, as those are just explanations for what each command does):
+Run gdisk again and enter the below character, as gdisk only uses one-character commands (do not type ```=``` or anything after ```=```, as those are just explanations for what each command does):

  ```
 n = New Partition